Ol' Dirty Bastard

-Russell Tyrone Jones (November 15, 1968 – November 13, 2004), better known by his stage name Ol' Dirty Bastard (often abbreviated as ODB), was an American rapper.
-He was one of the founding members of the Wu-Tang Clan, a rap group primarily from Staten Island, New York City, which rose to mainstream prominence with its 1993 debut album Enter the Wu-Tang (36 Chambers).
+Russell Tyrone Jones (November 15, 1968 – November 13, 2004), known professionally as Ol' Dirty Bastard (often abbreviated as ODB), was an American rapper.
+He was one of the founding members of the New York rap group Wu-Tang Clan, which formed in 1992.
+Jones also released music as a solo artist beginning with Return to the 36 Chambers: The Dirty Version (1995).
+He was noted for his "outrageously profane, free-associative rhymes delivered in a distinctive half-rapped, half-sung style".

 His professional success was hampered by frequent legal troubles, including incarceration.
-He died on November 13, 2004, of an accidental drug overdose, two days before his 36th birthday.
+He died on November 13, 2004, of an accidental drug overdose, at age 35.
+He is the father of rapper Young Dirty Bastard.

-Ol' Dirty Bastard was noted for his "outrageously profane, free-associative rhymes delivered in a distinctive half-rapped, half-sung style".
-His stage name was derived from the 1980 Chinese martial arts film Ol' Dirty and the Bastard (also called An Old Kung Fu Master, starring Yuen Siu-tien).
-According to fellow Wu-Tang Clan member Method Man, Ol' Dirty Bastard's name was also a reference to the unique nature of his rapping and, specifically, the fact "there ain't no father to his style."

 Biography

 Early life, formation of the Wu-Tang Clan

 Russell Tyrone Jones was born on November 15, 1968, in the Fort Greene section of Brooklyn, New York City.
+On the 1997 released Wu-Tang track "Reunited", Jones claimed his ancestors sold Manhattan to Europeans.
+Later in an interview on the Howard Stern show on the 26th of February 1998, Jones detailed his Shinnecock indigenous heritage publicly.
 He and his cousins Robert Diggs and Gary Grice shared a taste for rap music and martial arts-style movies.
 Jones, Diggs, and Grice (later known as Ol' Dirty Bastard, RZA, and GZA respectively) formed the group Force of the Imperial Master, which became known as All in Together Now after their successful underground single of the same name.
 They eventually added six more members to their group, calling it the Wu-Tang Clan.
 The group released their debut album Enter the Wu-Tang (36 Chambers) in 1993, receiving notable commercial and critical success.

+His stage name was derived from the 1980 Chinese martial arts film Ol' Dirty and the Bastard (also called An Old Kung Fu Master, starring Yuen Siu-tien).
+According to fellow Wu-Tang Clan member Method Man, Ol' Dirty Bastard's name was also a reference to the unique nature of his rapping and, specifically, the fact "there ain't no father to his style."